ClusterLabs/PAF/Quick_Start-Debian-8.md

   * have `recovery_target_timeline = 'latest'`
   * a `primary_conninfo` with an `application_name` set to the node name

+Last but not least, make sure each instance will not be able to replicate with itself!
+A scenario exists where the master IP address `pgsql-vip` will be on the same node than a standby for a very short lap of time!

+> **NOTE**: as `recovery.conf.pcmk` and `pg_hba.conf` files are different
+> on each node, make sure to keep them out of the `$PGDATA` so you do not have
+> to deal with them (or worst: forget to edit them) each time you rebuild a
+> standby!
+Luckily, Debian packaging already enforce this as configuration files
+> are all located in `/etc/postgresql`.
+{: .notice}

 Here are some quick steps to build your primary PostgreSQL instance and its standbys.
 The next steps suppose the primary PostgreSQL instance is on `srv1`.